 No, a meal plan is not required while living in residence.
 Each suite and townhouse comes equipped with a full kitchen where students can cook their meals and a free Grocery Bus circulates from the residence buildings to the nearest grocery store once per week.

 Residence Dons are upper year students who are responsible for overseeing the activities of the floor or section they are assigned to.
 They help maintain an environment conducive to study, sleep and well being.
 They also inform residents of and enforce the Residence Community Living Standards, and provide residents with advice and resources regarding all aspects of university life.
 The Residence Dons are your first contact in the event that you experience any difficulties or have any questions during your year in residence.
 Your Don will be introduced to you the first day of Residence Orientation.

 Where do I do my laundry?

-There are laundry facilities located in each suite-style building, as well as two shared facilities in the Townhouse residence complex.
+There are coin operated laundry facilities located in each suite-style building, as well as card operated facilities in the Townhouse residence complex.

 Where can I store my bike?